andreiavrammsd/cpp-zip/README.md

 ## Known issues

-### Calling std::prev on an msd::zip compiles, but fails at runtime on some std containers.
+### Calling std::prev on an msd::zip object compiles, but fails at runtime on some std containers.

 * list
 * forward_list